Who is qualified to vote by mail?

 Persons registered* to vote in Kane County excluding the City of

-Aurora ** are eligible to cast an absentee ballot with the Kane County Clerk's Office.
+Aurora ** are eligible to cast a vote by mail ballot with the Kane County Clerk's Office.

-**Voters in that live in the City of Aurora need to contact the Aurora Election Commission at 630-897-4030 to obtain information on absentee voting.
+**Voters in that live in the City of Aurora need to contact the Aurora Election Commission at 630-897-4030 to obtain information on early voting.

 In addition, the following unregistered voters are eligible to